Tristenh/spark-shopper/README.md

 # Spark Shopper

 ## Description
-ntroducing SparkShopper, your one-stop shop for hassle free online shopping.
+Introducing SparkShopper, your one-stop shop for hassle free online shopping.
 Whether you're hunting for the latest gadgets or curating a wish list, we've got you covered.
 Here's what we offer:
 * **Easy Registration:** Sign up and start your personalised shopping experience in no time.
 * **Efficient Search:** Discover a wide range of electronics with our powerful search feature.
 * **Quick Car Additions:** Add products to your cart with a single click for a seamless shopping experience.